8 game day party foods that are dangerous to pets

 Updated October 1, 2019

 There are few things more enjoyable than gathering with friends and family to watch football on the weekend.
-But while you plan your football party menu, keep your four-legged fans in mind.
-Many of the foods (and drinks!) that are synonymous with the big game could spell trouble for pets.
-Nothing will spoil halftime like having to rush your pet to the emergency room!
+But while you plan your football party festivities, keep your four-legged fans in mind.
+Many of the foods and drinks that are synonymous with the big game could spell trouble for pets.
+Be sure to include your pets in your planning because nothing will spoil halftime like having to rush your pet to the emergency room!

 8 party treats that are hazardous for your pet:

-Cooked bones are brittle and can splinter easily.
+The dangers of bones lie in their brittle nature, which causes them to splinter easily.
 They can puncture your pet’s mouth, stomach or intestines.
-Bones can also pose a foreign body threat once they pass into the intestine, especially in smaller dogs.
-Avoid a big dog insurance claim and keep bones at bay.
+Bones can also pose a foreign body threat once they pass into the intestine.
+Avoid a dog insurance claim and throw bones away.

 There’s usually nothing toxic about chips and dip (unless your dip contains garlic or onions), but these snack foods are loaded with fat.
 Diarrhea or vomiting can occur with any change in diet, but bingeing on fatty foods can also lead to pancreatitis, especially in breeds that are predisposed, like Schnauzers.

 Those crunchy, golden rings of goodness are a party staple, but onions and garlic are toxic to pets.
-If consumed in large enough quantities, snacks in the onion family can cause red blood cell damage and destruction, leading to life-threatening anemia.
+If consumed in large enough quantities, snacks containing onions can cause red blood cell damage and destruction, leading to life-threatening anemia.

 7. Appetizers with toothpicks

-Bacon wrapped anything will be a huge draw at your party – for both two- and four-legged football fans!
-Those little balls of deliciousness will likely have a toothpick holding them together, and when your pooch pops the whole thing in his mouth, the toothpick will go down the hatch, too.
-Toothpicks are sharp and pose a puncture threat to the mouth and gastrointestinal tract.
+Appetizers that have a toothpick holding them together pose another threat to our pets.
+When your pet pops the whole thing in his mouth, the toothpick will go down the hatch, too.
+Toothpicks are sharp and may puncture their mouth or gastrointestinal tract.